AIGeneRegulation/Sequencing-Data-Manager/README.md

 *   **Bioinformaticians:** Who need to manage large datasets and identify redundant files to free up storage space.
 *   **Researchers:** Who need a simple and intuitive way to manage their sequencing data without requiring advanced command-line skills.
 *   **Lab Managers:** Who are responsible for managing storage resources and ensuring data is well-organized.

-## Technical Architecture

-SeqManager is built on a modern and robust technical stack, designed for scalability and ease of use.
-The system is containerized using Docker, making it easy to deploy and manage.

 ### System Components